nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation

-The find feature allows users to display a list of persons that contains the given keyword of each respective fields.
+The *find* feature allows users to display a list of contacts from SOCket that contains the given keyword of each respective fields.
 The feature is facilitated by the `FindCommand` class mainly but Predicate classes are also used.
 `FindCommand` extends `Command` and implements the following operation:
 * `FindCommand#execute()` — Finds and displays the list of persons in the application that contains the given keyword of each respective fields.